dmc-2016/dmc/README.md

 -

-After you've made all the changes you want, you are now ready to submit your edits as a pull request to the master project.
-To start, click the text that says 'Pull request' (see image above).
+After you've made all the changes you want, you are ready to submit your edits as a pull request to the master project.
+To start, click the text that says `New pull request` (see image above).
 This will present you with an interface that lets you specify the source and target of the pull, as well as review the changes that have been made.
-On the top bar, the base fork should be the base project (`data-mining-the-city/getting-started`) and the head fork should be your fork (`<user>/getting-started`).
+On the top bar, the base fork should be the base project (`dmc-2016/dmc`) and the head fork should be your fork (`<user>/dmc`).
 In this case, since the changes are minor and are not in conflict with any changes made in the main project, it is able to merge the changes directly without any additional negotiations.

-Once you are satisfied, hit the green 'Create pull request' button to submit the request.
+Once you are satisfied, hit the green `Create pull request` button to submit the request.
 You will have to write a short message describing all the changes you have made since forking the project.
 Make sure to write down any information the main project owners might need to know while considering your request.
 This will be the same method you use to turn in your lab work each week, so make sure to also include any feedback, as well as describe any issues or difficulties you had.

 -